-Item Pages

-o Land Use Department Memo 1-9

-Draft Regulations (Exhibit A) A1 - A35

-Resolution 2016-65, terminating the Temporary Moratorium First Enacted by Resolution 2012-16, as Extended and Amended by Resolutions 2012-46, 2013-18, 2013-50, 2013-55, 2013-56, 2014-88, and 2015-23 and establishing a New Moratorium on Processing Oil and Gas Development Applications until November 18, 2016 (Exhibit B) B1-B5

-Boulder County Voluntary Oil and Gas Inspection Program- IR Camera Data (Exhibit C) C1
+Item Pages o Land Use Department Memo 1 - 11 o Draft Regulations (Exhibit A), as revised by Planning Commission A1 - A37 Resolution 2016-65, terminating the Temporary Moratorium First Enacted by Resolution 2012-16, as Extended and Amended by Resolutions 2012-46, 2013-18, 2013-50, 2013-55, 2013-56, 2014-88, and 2015-23 and establishing a New Moratorium on Processing Oil and Gas Development Applications until Novembe 18, 2016 (Exhibit B) B1-B5 Boulder County Voluntary Oil and Gas Inspection Program- IR Camera Data (Exhibit C) C1

-^{}Time may be pooled (up to 10 minutes maximum) provided all individuals who are pooling time are present.
-Anyone wishing to exceed 10 minutes must contact the Land Use Department with a request for consideration prior to the hearing.
+\\Time may be pooled (up to 10 minutes maximum) provided all individuals who are pooling time are present.

-ACTION REQUESTED FROM PLANNING COMMISSION
+ACTION REQUESTED FROM BOARD OF COUNTY COMMISSIONERS

-Today's public hearing is for the Planning Commission to consider the Boulder County Land Use Code amendments ("Draft Regulations") that update the County's review of oil and gas development in unincorporated Boulder County.
+Today's public hearing is for the Board of County Commissioners to consider the Boulder County Land Use Code amendments ("Draft Regulations") that update the County's review of oil and gas development in unincorporated Boulder County.
 The Draft Regulations reflect direction given to staff by the Board of County Commissioners (BOCC) in May 2016 after a Colorado Supreme Court decision that overturned efforts by Longmont and Fort Collins to limit oil and gas drilling in the form of hydraulic fracturing.